World Scrabble Championship 2019: Finals

 The two finalists were New Zealander Nigel Richards and Australian poker player and real estate agent David Eldar.
 Both were former world champions; Richards won the world championship in 2007, 2011, and 2013, and was also the defending champion, while Eldar clinched the title in 2017.
-Richards triumphed 3-1, winning three games in a row after conceding the opening game to Eldar, and became world champion for an unprecedented fifth time.
-Notable plays by Richard included the 140-pointer GHOSTIER and UPGAZED (106).
-A best-of-five third-place playoff was contested by Paul Gallen and Peter Armstrong; Gallen won 3-2.
+Richards triumphed 3–1, winning three games in a row after conceding the opening game to Eldar, and became world champion for an unprecedented fifth time.
+Notable plays by Richards included the 140-pointer GHOSTIER and UPGAZED (106).
+A best-of-five third-place playoff was contested by Paul Gallen and Peter Armstrong; Gallen won 3–2.